-Jaime Danies (BS Student): Jaime Danies was an undergraduate research assistant at FlU during the summer of 2017.
-He is currently a student at Columbia University working towards a B.Sc. in Civil Engineering with a concentration in Structural Engineering and a minor in Architecture.
+Jaime Danies (BS, Student): Jaime Danies was an undergraduate research assistant at FlU during the summer of 2017.
+He is currently a student at Columbia University working towards a B.Sc. in Civil Engineering with a concentration in Structural Engineering and a minor in Architecture, and will be graduating Spring 2020.
 As an ABC-UTC research intern at FIU, he worked under Dr. Atorod Azizinamini to assist various PhD candidates on various projects, particularly those investigating alternative ABC connections using UHPC.
 Outside of class, Jaime enjoys photography and is Vice President of his ASCE chapter.

 Julian Gomez (BS, 2015): Julian was an undergraduate research assistant at Florida International University.
 He completed his B.S. in Civil Engineering in 2015.
 Julian worked with the ABC-UTC for nearly a year as an undergrad assisting with several different event projects and research.
 Outside of school, Julian loves to spend time with family and playing soccer on his free time.

-Jawad Gull (PhD, 2015): Jawad is bridge designer at HDR and has 9 years of experience in research and structural engineering.
-He has expertise in cable structures and steel bridges.
+Jawad Gull (PhD, 2015): Jawad is bridge designer at HDR and has nine years of experience in research and in structural engineering as well as expertise in cable structures and steel bridges.
 He has worked on diverse engineering projects in United States, Japan and Pakistan.
 He is currently working on I-4 Ultimate project that involves design and construction of over 60 new bridges and replacement of over 70 existing bridge bridges.
 Dr. Gull obtained his doctorate degree from Florida International University.
 He worked on several research projects and successfully addressed issues related to construction, inspection, and rehabilitation of bridges.
-He served as the assistant director of ABC-UTC at Florida International University.
-He was PI of key ABC-UTC research projects addressing the issues related to service life and data base management of ABC projects.
+He served as the assistant director of ABC-UTC at Florida International University, and was PI of key ABC-UTC research projects addressing the issues related to service life and data base management of ABC projects.
 He earned his masters from Saitama University, Japan.
 He and his research team worked in collaboration of Tokyo Electric Power Company and addressed several issues related to wind induced vibrations of cable structures.
-He has been involved in several destructive and nondestructive tests of structures and materials in Pakistan.
+He has been involved in several destructive and non-destructive tests of structures and materials in Pakistan.
 He is active member of ASCE and ACI, and a proud member of ABC-UTC mentoring team.

 Mohamed Ibrahim (PhD, 2017): Mohamed earned his PhD in the Transportation Engineering program at FIU.
 He started his PhD in 2012 and completed it in 2017.
 He received his M.Sc. from Cairo University, Egypt, and his B.Sc. degree from the American University in Cairo, Egypt.
 He also has an MBA degree from the American University in Cairo.
 Mohamed has more than 10 years of working experience both as site engineer and an engineer consultant in Egypt and the Middle East.
 Mohamed worked on the decision making for alternative contracting methods for highway pavement rehabilitation project.
 Mohamed also worked on an NSF research titled “Foster Complex Systems Thinking in Construction Engineering Education Using a Case-Based Multidimensional Virtual Environment” under the supervision of Professor Yimin Zhu from 2012 to 2014.
 He also worked on an ABC-UTC research project entitled “Estimating Total Cost of Bridge Construction using ABC and Conventional Methods of Construction.”